Written by Tricia Ramkhalawan, Miss Couva, Miss World Trinidad and Tobago 2020.

 I have noticed the same with many of my friends, when it comes to their job or school work.
 I have also had friends who lost weight as a result of depression.
-Sometimes, days and weeks would go by and I wouldn’t hear from them.
+Days and weeks would sometimes go by without hearing from them.

 What I wish Trinbagonians would understand about depression

-I wish Trinbagonians would understand that because a person is battling depression, it does not mean that they have an underlying spiritual problem or that they are “crazy” or should necessarily be in a psychiatric hospital.
-Sometimes, people who battle depression just want somebody to listen and understand.
+I wish Trinbagonians would understand that just because a person is battling depression, it does not mean that they have an underlying spiritual problem or that they are “crazy” or should necessarily be in a psychiatric hospital.
+Sometimes, people who battle depression just want someone to listen and understand.

 I wish Trinbagonians would change the way that they think about mental health and be more open to having conversations about it since it affects everyone.